Is Astrophotography Easy? Find Out Now

 • How to process your images in a program such as Photoshop

-• What different kinds of software you can use for astrophotography?
+• What different kinds of helpful software can you use for astrophotography?

-• Choosing and using a telescope, camera, and filters
+• Choosing a good telescope, camera, and filters

 • Cleaning your telescope mirror when necessary